Generic-case complexity of Whitehead's algorithm, revisited: Introduction

+Section~\ref{s:wh} recalls Whitehead's algorithm and peak reduction.
+Section~\ref{s:MLE} develops $M$-minimality, its quantitative refinements, algorithmic detection, and stabilizer bounds.
+Sections 4--6 treat currents, filling, and the neighborhood theorem underlying Theorem~\ref{thm:introB}.
+Section 7 proves the group-random-walk result, and Sections 8--9 develop the finite-state Markov-chain and graph-walk constructions.

+The earlier results of \cite{KSS06} are strongly generic, with exponentially fast convergence of the relevant probabilities.
+The qualitative group-random-walk application here uses Gekhtman's equidistribution theorem followed by symmetrization, and the cited theorem does not provide a quantitative rate.
+A quantitative version would yield corresponding estimates after refining the definition of adaptation.
+In the graph-based setting, the frequency and cancellation arguments provide exponential or stretched-exponential estimates for their constituent events.

-We are extremely grateful to Vadim Kaimanovich and Joseph Maher for many helpful discussions about random walks, for help with the references and for clarifying some random walks arguments.
-In particular the proof of Proposition~\ref{p:supp} was explained to us by Kaimanovich.
-We are also grateful to the organizers of the March 2019 Dagstuhl conference "Algorithmic Problems in Group Theory" for providing impetus and motivation for completing this paper.
+We are most grateful to Vadim Kaimanovich and Joseph Maher for many helpful discussions about random walks, for help with the references, and for clarifying several random-walk arguments.
+In particular, the proof of Proposition~\ref{p:supp} was explained to us by Kaimanovich.
+We are also grateful to the organizers of the March 2019 Dagstuhl conference ``Algorithmic Problems in Group Theory'' for providing impetus and motivation for completing this paper.